nohtyp/sensu-influxdb/README.md

 ```

-'Then restart sensu-server..and you should see a metric in the stats database as 'cpu_total_system'.
+> Then restart sensu-server..and you should see a metric in the stats database as 'cpu_total_system'.
-To see the data run the following query on the stats database: select * from cpu_total_system'
+To see the data run the following query on the stats database: select * from cpu_total_system

 ---
 Todo: